Zantop International Airlines: Context

+Startup

+On 30 May 1972, the same three Zantop brothers, along with two other people, incorporated Zantop International Airlines, Inc. (ZIA).
+ZIA was a Part 121 commercial operator, an airline that held Federal Aviation Administration (FAA) operational certification, but no economic certification from the CAB because it was not a common carrier; it did not accept shipments from the public.
+ZIA performed its first commercial operations in June 1972.
+In 1977, as a result of legislation that required all airlines flying for the military to be certificated, ZIA applied for and received CAB certification as a supplemental air carrier.
+ZIA was then a contractor for the United States Air Force Logair program for the next 14 years, from 1977 to 1991 when it was underbid and lost the contract (the Logair program ended completely in 1992).

+In 1980, ZIA bought the mainland cargo business of Hawaiian Airlines (branded Hawaiian Air Cargo, also focused on Logair), including Hawaiian's Electras and its hangar at Macon, Georgia.
+A 21 March 1982 windstorm collapsed the ZIA hangar at Macon and crushed two Lockheed Electras within.
+The hangar was rebuilt, larger than before.
+ZIA's Macon presence survived the loss of the Logair contract and in 1996, ZIA got a contract with ValuJet to perform C-checks.
+The next year, however, ZIA sold its Macon operation.

 From 1972 to 1978 Zantop flew the DC-6, the Lockheed L-188 Electra, the Convair CV-640 and several Douglas DC-8 freighters.
 In 1978 DC-8s were also used for passenger charter flights.
-In 1978 Zantop also purchased the freight division of Hawaiian Airlines and with it came more Electras.
+In 1980 Zantop also purchased the freight division of Hawaiian Airlines and with it came more Electras.
 By this time Zantop was one of the largest airlines in the freight business.
-ZIA had an oversized cargo hub at Ypsilanti, Michigan that served major cities throughout America on a weeknight basis.
+ZIA had an oversized cargo hub at Ypsilanti, Michigan that served numerous cities in the U.S. on a weeknight basis.
+A system route map published by Zantop in 1985 lists service to 32 airports in the central and eastern U.S. all served from the airline's hub located at the Willow Run Airport (YIP).

 In the late 1980s Duane Zantop's son Jimmy took over after Duane experienced physical problems.
 Duane Zantop is credited with building the business while his son Jimmy Zantop is remembered for cautiously expanding opportunities globally.
 Both are credited with recognizing the unique opportunities created by the airline's rare certificates which allowed it to operate globally with very few political restrictions.